Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 - Get a water hose and start squirting the water in different directions away from the dog.
 Sing silly songs as you squirt the water and make it look like a fun game.
 If your dog comes close try to get him to chase the water squirts.

 - As you squirt the water, toss a handful of tasty treats from the sky and make them rain on the ground.
 Make it look as if the water hose is shooting treats out along with water.

 - Slightly spritz your dog with some water making it look like a game.
 Give a treat right after the water spritz.
 It should be like this: spritz, treat, spritz, treat, spritz, treat.

 - At some point, if you get your dog really engaged, your dog will be drenched.
 This is a good time to rub in some tear-less shampoo and work it in.
-Sing a song as you massage your dog happily.
+Sing a song happily as you massage your dog.
 Continue the spritz-treat game until your dog is shampoo-free.
 Then have fun rubbing and drying your dog.
 Water was never so fun!

 - Make sure your dog associates the water with good things.
 Play and treats must abruptly end the moment you shut off the water.
 Water ends, fun ends!
 Make it clear!